 \end{example}

-To this point, we have worked with topological manifolds and embeddings with the compact-open topology, but other choices could have been made, for instance, to work with smooth manifolds, or not to have regarded the embeddings spaces as discrete; we now make several remarks as to how these alternate choices would have played out.
+To this point, we have worked with topological manifolds and embeddings with the compact-open topology, but other choices could have been made, for instance, to work with smooth manifolds, or to have regarded the embeddings spaces as discrete.
+We next remark on as to how these alternate choices play out.

-\begin{remark} One could replace the $\oo$-category of topological $n$-manifolds and embeddings with that of smooth $n$-manifolds and smooth embeddings, $\mfld^{\sm}_n$, or piecewise linear $n$-manifolds and piecewise linear embeddings, $\mfld^{\sf PL}_n$, and the above theorem still holds.
-The proof, in fact, is even simpler, as the existence of handlebody structures is much easier than the case of topological manifolds.
+\begin{remark} One could replace the $\oo$-category of topological $n$-manifolds and embeddings with that of smooth $n$-manifolds and smooth embeddings, $\mfld^{\sm}_n$, or piecewise linear $n$-manifolds and piecewise linear embeddings, $\mfld^{\sf PL}_n$, and Theorem~\ref{homology} is still valid.
+The proof, in fact, is even simpler, as the existence of handlebody structures is much easier than in the case of topological manifolds.
 However, a consequence of smoothing theory \cite{kirbysieb} is an equivalence between smooth $n$-manifolds and $\BO(n)$-framed topological $n$-manifolds, so long as $n$ is not equal $4$, so nothing new is obtained by considering smooth or piecewise linear manifolds rather than $B$-framed topological manifolds.
 In the case of smooth 4-manifolds, there is still an equivalence $\disk_4^{\sm} \simeq \disk_4^{{\sf BO}(4)}$, and so combining the smooth and topological versions of Theorem \ref{homology} gives an equivalence between homology theories for smooth 4-manifolds and homology theories for ${\sf BO}(4)$-framed topological 4-manifolds.
-Since the ${\sf BO}(4)$-framing on the tangent microbundle is only a very weak measure of a smooth structure in dimension 4 (e.g., there is a single ${\sf BO}(4)$-framing of $\RR^4$, in contrast to the uncountably many smooth structures), consequently this form of factorization homology is not a refined invariant of smooth 4-manifolds.
-One may, however, modify this theory by adding Riemannian structures to the 4-disk algebras, which we will pursue in a future work. \end{remark}
+Since the ${\sf BO}(4)$-framing on the tangent microbundle is only a very weak measure of a smooth structure in dimension 4 (e.g., there is a single ${\sf BO}(4)$-framing of $\RR^4$, in contrast to the uncountably many smooth structures), this form of factorization homology is not a refined invariant of smooth 4-manifolds. \end{remark}